Board of Visitors

 Section 6.
 Committees

 The Board may organize itself into committees to facilitate its work.
 Committees are required to report to the full Board at least once a year (§23.1-2602, Code of Virginia, as amended).
-The Rector appoints the members and chairmen of the Standing and Special Committees.
+The Rector appoints the members and chairs of the Standing and Special Committees.
 The Vice Rector will serve as the chair of one of the standing committees.
 At the option of the Rector, chairs are limited to three (3) years.

 The chairman of a committee is responsible to see that minutes are taken of the meetings of the committee.
 The President makes available appropriate persons who may be of assistance in the deliberations of a committee.
 The Rector is an ex officio member of all standing and special committees.
 All committee members will be members of the Board; committees, however, may form advisory committees which include non-Board members.
 Chairs may request advisors or other consultants to meet with their committees.